Halfway Houses in Gainesville, FL

 • Comprehensive substance use assessment

-• Regular outpatient treatment, outpatient day treatment and intensive outpatient treatment
+• Partial hospitalization, outpatient rehab and regular outpatient treatment

 City Of Refuge - 74.8 miles from Gainesville, FL